skylarshaffer/vdj-video-edit-generator/README.md

 A single Python script to run on specified folders or against its own parent folder.

+**VIDEO FILES MUST HAVE IDENTICAL FILENAME (EXCLUDING EXTENSION) TO AUDIO FILE, THEY MAY HAVE DIFFERENT PARENT FOLDERS**

+To rename many video files to match song titles at once, I recommend MP3Tag (for filename editing only).
+It is still tedious but easier than file explorer.
+Be careful when renaming files, as they may break existing DB connections in Virtual DJ.

 ## Overview

 1. **File Discovery**